 France is a stone’s throw away for the British but for the rest of the world, it’s quite a hike.
-But France is still the world’s number one holiday destination – in spite of the attacks of 2015 and 2016 – so who is it exactly that’s coming to France to discover the waterways?
+Yet France is still the world’s number one holiday destination – in spite of the attacks of 2015 and 2016 – so who is fuelling French tourism and coming to France to discover the waterways?

 We’ve taken a look at our own enquiries this year, and the results confirm that the long-standing interest from USA and Australia is still significant, with other countries becoming more aware and intrigued by France as a boating holiday destination.
 The UK, being its closest neighbour, is way out in the lead, as you would expect.